survivejs/webpack-book/manuscript/techniques/04_testing.md

 Given running tests after the change can get boring after a while, Karma provides a watch mode.

+W> PhantomJS does not support ES6 features yet so you have to preprocess the code for tests using them.
+The webpack setup is done later in this chapter.
+ES6 support is planned for PhantomJS 2.5.

 ### Watch Mode with Karma

 Accessing Karma's watch mode is possible as follows: